 At present day, it is no secret that the entire world communicates through social media.
 Of the 7.6 billion people on the planet, 2 billion have access to social media accounts.

 Given those astounding figures, entrepreneurs, including health practitioners, cannot dismiss social media when advertising their businesses.
-But in order to be successful, one must learn the technique of utilizing social media to their full advantage.
+But to be successful, one must learn the technique of utilizing social media to their full advantage.

 So if you are unsure of how to use your patients' social network comments to your advantage, we have compiled a list for explaining different ways to do that.